cloudinary-community/cloudinary-examples/examples/nextjs-upload-formdata/README.md

 Here's what is happening above:

-1. We configure the Cloudinary backend SDK with our environment variables.
+1. We configure the Cloudinary Node.js SDK with our environment variables.
 We do this to keep our values secure.
 2. We define and export the new config so we can allow the request to be parsed by Formidable.
 3. With access to the file via Formidable, we upload it to Cloudinary using the file path and the name of our preset.
 4. Cloudinary returns data, containing our secure file url, which we pass back within JSON to the frontend for further usage.

+Finally, to allow the above to make "unsigned uploads", be sure to create a new Upload Preset that allows unsigned uploads and configure the name with the environment variable `CLOUDINARY_UPLOAD_PRESET`.

+> Alternatively, you can use the Node.js SDK to sign your uploads!

 ## 🚀 Get Started with This Example